DumbCounselor/k8sinfra_dt/README.md

 # k8sinfra_dt
 Dark themes for kubernetes.io, helm.sh, docs.ceph.com

-VS in file name means, that theme made for using with enabled #enable-force-dark flag in Chromium-based browser.
+VS in file name means, that the theme were made for using with enabled #enable-force-dark flag in Chromium-based browser.

 # Based on